xumi1993/docs-post/source/seismo/specfem3d/line_search.md

-# How to determine a optimal step length
+# How to determine an optimal step length

 A suitable step length will help to fast convergence of objective function.
 In practice, this processing may require to test a large number of step lengths, which can be huge computational costs.
 Thus, the Wolfe condition is used to constrain range of step length.
 For each iteration, we assume {math}`\phi(\alpha)` is a function of the objective function {math}`\chi` in recept to the step length {math}`\alpha`.
 The {math}`\phi(0)=\chi(\mathbf{m})`